neophob/PixelController/README.md

 ## IT DOES NOT WORK!
-Try to understand WHAT not works, which component, it's the frontend?
+Try to understand **WHAT** does not work, which component? is it the frontend?
 PixelController itself? or no output?

 Here are some common errors:
-* Did you forgot to edit the configuration file "config.properties", take a look!
+* Did you forgot to edit the configuration file "config.properties".
+Take a look at the config.examples subdirectory!
 * Did you flash the correct firmware to you Arduino/Teensy?
 PixelInvaders should display an animated Rainbow if powered on (https://github.com/neophob/PixelController/tree/master/data/ArduinoFw/lpd6803/neoLedLPD6803)
 * A User reported that the PixelInvader firmware did not work on a new Arduino UNO r3 board.
 I think the reason